The best hostels in Iran on a budget

 Read more about Best thinghs to do in Yazd.

 Number 4: Niayesh Boutique hostel, Shiraz

-Niayesh hotel is a bit overwhelmed by its own success and is therefore only on number 4.
-The rooms are all nicely decorated, the dormitory is nice and cheap (300,000 rials as of April 2016) and it has the best breakfast buffet I had in Iran.
+Niayesh hotel is a bit overwhelmed by its own success.
+The rooms are all nicely decorated, the dormitory is nice and cheap and it has the best breakfast buffet I had in Iran.

-Read more about the best thinhgs to do in Shiraz
+Read more about the best things to do in Shiraz

-This homestay like hostel with a very friendly and helpful owner offers two rooms that can either be booked as a private room for 20 euro or as a dormitory style room for 10 euro per bed (as of April 2016).
+This homestay like hostel with a very friendly and helpful owner offers two rooms that can either be booked as a private room for 20 euro or as a dormitory style room for 10 euro per bed.
 This includes breakfast and tea.
-Probably one of the cheaper places to stay in Esfahan.
+It was the cheapest place I could find in Esfahan.

-Esfahan is a very touristic city, but lacks decent budget options.
+Isfahan is a very touristic city, but lacks decent budget options.
 You will not find traditional guesthouses like in Kashan, Shiraz or Yazd.
 They are there, but definitely on the more expensive side.
-However, also in Esfahan new backpacker hostels are opening up like Mahbibi hostel , Spring hostel, Seven hostels & Amir Kabir hostel
+However, also in Esfahan new backpacker hostels are opening up like Mahbibi hostel, Ragrug hostel, Hatef traditional hostel & Howzak house

 Read more about the best things to do in Isfahan

-The only real backpackers hostel I stayed in Iran deserves place number 5 for its extremely helpful and friendly staff.
+I have great memories from Tehran hostel, because of its extremely helpful and friendly staff.
 No pictures are included, because when I visited they were still in their old place in a really tiny building.